Adidas Adicolor: Seven Short Films About Color

 Charlie White directed the adicolor PINK film, which sees a teenager turn into a bewelled figurine while her pink teddy looks on helplessly.

 I can't believe it.
 While I was working on recreating this site from its archived pages, as well as other outside sources, I experienced a disaster that I never want to go through again- water and smoke damage from a fire in my upstairs neighbors' apartment.
 I was away for the weekend at the shore and when I returned to my lower Manhattan apartment I saw fire trunks and ploice just leaving my street.
 I didn't think too much about it until I entered the buildings foyer and smelled the smoke.
 Then I opened the door to my apartment and encountered the mess from purgatory.
 Thank goodness I had my dog and computer with me.
 Smokey smelling, with water damage to the ceiling, walls, and furnishings my apartment was a disaster zone.
-I went online and did a desparate search for NYC water damage restoration services.
-I called Sunlight Water Damage Restoration Services, a local company that specializes in the cleanup and remediation of residential properties after water, fire, or smoke damage.
+I desperately needed help to restore my apt & especially my expensive Persian rugs.
+I went online and did a desparate search for "Persian rug cleaning NYC".
+I called Sunlight Fine Rug Care, a local company that specializes in the cleaning and care of Persian rugs.
 I called and they said they would arrive that afternoon.
 That sure was living up to their copy on their site that said they had the ability to immediately respond which helps to minimize not only the damage, but also the cleaning and restoration costs.
 YES!!
 I said and am sure glad I did.
-DOg, computer and I moved into a friend's place while Sunlight did their thing.
+Dog, computer and I moved into a friend's place while Sunlight did their thing.
 The whole episode inspired me to make a black and gray animated short entitled Water & Smoke about a NYC rat that goes away for the weekend only to return to his water and smoke filled burrow in a NYC brownstone.